Slowpork/threes-solver/README.md

     heuristic(board) = board_friction(board) / max_card_value(board)

-In other words we approximate that losing is proportional to board friction but inversely proportional to max_card_value.
+In other words we approximate that losing is proportional to board friction but inversely proportional to the max card value.
 Is this right?
 Kind of, read the next section.

 Does it actually solve Threes?